informjennifer/WashU-datarescue/how-to-start/track-3-data-capture.md

 # 🕵️ Track 3 (Data Capture)

 This track focuses on the actual capture of at-risk data in a variety of formats.
 As these tasks require the most technical knowledge, skills, and equipment, volunteers are encouraged to take this track when they are able to dedicate more time.
+The track has been adapted for asynchronous work, if you have any questions please submit your question to AskUs or email researchdata@wustl.edu.

 **Tech Skill Level:** Advanced